 Summary – EMS Won’t Help You Lose Weight

 The bottom line is EMS doesn’t work.
 In fact, it’s so bad we even included it in our article on top fitness trends you should avoid.

 There’s currently very little evidence that EMS can positively effect weight.
 And the research that is out there is heavily balanced towards it being a waste of time.

 We suggest you leave the electrical stimulation devices to the injured athletes and spend time getting the basics right.

 Control your calories, increase activity levels and focus on fat burning nutrients.

-For safe and effective weight loss that guarantees results you need our number one rated fat burner Instant Knockout.
+For safe and effective weight loss that guarantees results you need our number one rated fat burner Instant Knockout CUT.

 Using only premium, all-natural ingredients, this fat-fighting formula speeds up weight loss results and helps you achieve an athletic, sexy, beach-ready look with less effort.

 - Increase energy levels and work out harder, for longer

 - Elevate fat burning potential and speed up results